flojoy-ai/docs/docs/instruments-database/Lasers/Keysight-N7776C/Keysight-N7776C.md

 <div>

-The new Keysight N7776C top line tunable laser source is designed to reach best-in-class accuracy in static and swept operation for outstanding test efficiency.
+The new Keysight (Agilent) N7776C top line tunable laser source is designed to reach best-in-class accuracy in static and swept operation for outstanding test efficiency.
 Two-way sweeps up to 200 nm/s speed with sub-picometer repeatability and without impacting the specified dynamic accuracy accelerate wavelength-dependent alignment processes and the automated calibration of wavelength-selective devices.
 Shorter time to testing and faster swept-wavelength tests help reduce test cost per device, improve test margins and lower the cost of ownership.

 </div>